 6.3 Convening of the General Meeting of Shareholders

 The Board of Directors convenes an ordinary General Meeting of Shareholders with a period of notice of 30 days.
 The meeting must be held within six months following the end of a business year.
 The invitation to the General Meeting is to be publicised on the company’s website as well as, if necessary, in other media to be designated by the Board of Directors.
 The invitation must contain the information required by law, especially the agenda to be dealt with at the meeting, the proposals of the Board of Directors and, in the event of elections, the names of the proposed candidates.

-An extraordinary General Meeting may be convened by the Board of Directors if this is in the urgent interest of the Liechtensteinische Landesbank or at the written request – stating the reason for convening the extraordinary General Meeting – of shareholders representing ten percent of the share capital.
+An extraordinary General Meeting may be convened by the Board of Directors if this is in the urgent interest of the Liechtensteinische Landesbank or at the written request − stating the reason for convening the extraordinary General Meeting – of shareholders representing ten per cent of the share capital.

-Shareholders, who together hold at least 5 percent of the share capital represented, can request that an item be placed on the agenda to be dealt with by the General Meeting.
+Shareholders, who together hold at least 5 per cent of the share capital represented, can request that an item be placed on the agenda to be dealt with by the General Meeting.
 Requests for items to be placed on the agenda must be received, at the latest, 21 days prior to the date of the General Meeting.
 The Board of Directors shall publicise the amended agenda at least 13 days prior to the date of the General Meeting.

-6.5 Registration in the company’s share register
+6.5 Entries in the shares register